mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 #### Vawlk

 Named for the god of volcanoes, Vawlk is dominated by heavy industry, primarily smelting, ore processing and metal manufacture.
-It is also the centre for two or three small ship building and repair companies, specialising in Belter singleships, drones, cargo robots and specialist outfitting.
+It is also the center for two or three small ship building and repair companies, specialising in Belter singleships, drones, cargo robots and specialist outfitting.
 The large capacity transit tubes serving the Vawlk district take large items, such as ship hulls or engine units round to leased outfitting bays at the starport straddling Charic and Osens where assembly occurs.

 #### Charic